Donald Trump's Economic Plan

 On January 22, 2018, Trump imposed tariffs and quotas on imported solar panels and washing machines.
 On March 1, 2018, he announced a 25 percent tariff on steel imports and a 10 percent tariff on aluminum.
 Steel users, like automakers, will see higher costs.
 They'll pass that onto consumers.
-The stock market fell, as analysts worried Trump's actions might start a trade war.
+The stock market fell, as analysts correctly forecast that Trump's actions might start a trade war.

 On April 3, 2018, Trump announced 25 percent tariffs on $50 billion in Chinese imported electronics, aerospace, and machinery.
 The administration wants China to stop requiring U.S. companies to transfer their proprietary technology to Chinese firms.
 They must do this if they want to gain access to China's market.
 China retaliated hours later.
 It announced 25 percent tariffs on $50 billion of U.S. exports to China.

 On April 6, 2018, Trump announced tariffs on $100 billion more of Chinese imports.
 It would cover just one-third of U.S. imports from China.
 If China retaliates, it would impose tariffs on all U.S. exports to China.